dxcamps/DLI_RoboWorkshop_1/prework/readme.md

         - ***Keep your text editor open so you can easily copy the commands from it.***

-1. The commands.txt file has now been updated  with the `<name>` place holders replaced with your prefix name.  ***You can use those updated commands as you work through this lab, rather than copying them from this document, and modifying them one at a time.
+1. The "**[commands.txt](deploy/commands.txt)**" file has now been updated  with the `<name>` place holders replaced with your prefix name.  ***You can use those updated commands as you work through this lab, rather than copying them from this document, and modifying them one at a time.
 Also, the commands have all been properly formatted on a single line and should work on both a Windows "Command Prompt" (not PowerShell though) as well as at a Bash prompt on Windows, Linux or Mac.***

 ---